MarleaM/Anti-Spotify/resources/documentation/setup.md

 blah blah blah git clone stuff

+Make sure to do the setup steps in this order.

 ### Backend

 We recomend setting up a virtual environment for installing your python dependencies.